JacobMiske/grasshopper/docs/devguide/contributing.rst

 contributions (bug fixes, enhancements, new features) are made, how they are evaluated, who is permitted to merge pull requests, and what happens in the event of disagreements.
-Once you have read through this section, the :ref:`devguide_workflow` section outlines the actual mechanics of making a contribution (forking, submitting a pull request, etc.).
+Once you have read through this section, the workflow section outlines the actual mechanics of making a contribution (forking, submitting a pull request, etc.).

 The goal of our governance model is to: